 Organizations can also support their employees’ recovery by providing access to Employee Assistance Programs (EAPs), hosting community meetings where employees can process their experience in a structured setting, and maintaining flexible work arrangements during the recovery period.
 Clear communication from leadership about organizational support is an important part of the collective recovery process.

-Active Shooter Preparedness in Schools
+Active Shooter Preparedness for Schools

 Schools across the United States have implemented various active shooter preparedness programs, including lockdown drills, visitor management systems, threat assessment teams, and physical security upgrades such as buzz-in entry systems, surveillance cameras, and reinforced classroom doors with interior locks.
 The level of preparedness varies significantly by district and state, but the federal government has invested heavily in school safety grants through the STOP School Violence Act and other programs.